NandVinchhi/RedisGraphVisualisation/README.md

 1. Implement a better framework to customise the node shape.
 2. Implement a way to display the properties of each link in the graph.
 3. In __server.js line 75__, there is a bug where the data value remains null even after the componentDidMount function :( .
 Therefore, I need to initialise it with a graph.
 This repo is open to any workarounds or optimisations regarding this.
+4. Fixing the bug where you need to hit 'send' 2 times to render the graph.

 __Any other optimisations or changes to the README.md are welcome in the form of PRs.__